Table of Contents

 But is it advisable?

 My personal opinion would be no.

-Different people should do copyediting and copywriting to produce squeaky clean content.
-If you do the copywriting, let someone else takes over the copyediting.
+Different people should do copyediting and copywriting to produce squeaky-clean content.
+If you do the copywriting, let someone else take over the copyediting.
 It will do the document much good.

 Once both are complete, the content is good to publish.

 In publishing, we have this phenomenon called the “blind spot syndrome.”
-If you are working on a document over and over, it will be easy for you to miss the easiest of mistakes, hence the “blind spot” term.
+If you are working on a document repeatedly, it will be easy to miss the easiest of mistakes, hence the “blind spot” term.

-Therefore, it is advisable to have different people working on these two tasks.
+Therefore, having different people working on these two tasks is advisable.

-Looking from a more general perspective, we have different people undertaking different tasks in the publishing workflow: editing, copyediting, typesetting (formatting) and proofreading.
+From a more general perspective, we have different people undertaking different tasks in the publishing workflow: editing, copyediting, typesetting (formatting), and proofreading.
 Some publishers also add quality control into the mix.